Version 1.4.1

 - Evidences are referenced in two different ways:

-- Creating an <evidence> tag in a table inside a Scenario Outline like shown
+- Creating an <evidence> tag in a table

 on the Extraction Scenario example